| N | History Founded in 1976, by a group of keen rifle and

 and national competitions, including representation in Scottish National

 Teams and individual medal winning performances at international events at Bisley .
+AFBGC have also been proud to

 host the civilian shooting competitions for the Aberdeen Wapinschaw for many years, preserving the history of an